IDEMSInternational/carbonr/paper.md

 # Future Goals
 As `carbonr` continues to evolve, we aim to enhance its functionality to accommodate the processing of annual data from companies or individuals.
 This would allow the software to provide comprehensive emission reports, complete with detailed graphics and tailored data tables.
 Such features would enable users to track and analyse emissions trends over time, providing more informed environmental strategies.

-Initiated through collaboration on GitHub, `carbonr` now includes capabilities for estimating emissions specific to operating theatres.
+Initiated through collaboration on GitHub, `carbonr` now includes capabilities for estimating emissions specific to operating theatres [@ma2024green].
 Looking ahead, we remain committed to refining `carbonr` through ongoing community-driven development.
 We welcome contributions that can help extend the software’s functionality, improve its accuracy, and adapt it to broader contexts and needs.

 We aim to continually adapt `carbonr` to meet emerging challenges and opportunities in environmental analysis.